mistermicheels/markdown-notes-tree/README.md

 ## Command line arguments

+### `--allowMissingTitle`

+Don't throw an error on missing title but instead use the file name as fallback.

+Example: `markdown-notes-tree --allowMissingTitle`

 ### `--ignore`

 Specify glob pattern for additional files or folders to ignore.
 You can use this argument multiple times in order to specify multiple glob patterns.